pw4rn3r/ECE382/notes/L1/index.md

 - Itanium
 - SPARC
 - ARM
-- 68S12 - used in this course last semester
+- 68S12 - used in this course in previous years
 - MSP430 - ISA we'll use in this course
-- PRISM - what you learned in ECE281
+- MIPS - what you learned in ECE281

-Aside from maybe PRISM, these aren't toy architectures - they're used in all sorts of devices we use everyday.
+These aren't toy architectures - they're used in all sorts of devices we use everyday.

-In fact, the router I use at home runs MIPS and embedded Linux.
-*[DEMO SSH into router, show processor that it's running]*

 The architecture we'll use in this course is the MSP430 - it specializes in extremely low power applications.
 We'll learn more about it next lesson.